Goyal meets US Comm Secretary Lutnick, discusses trade and economic partnership

-NEW DELHI: Commerce and Industry Minister Piyush Goyal on Thursday said he has held a meeting with US Secretary of Commerce Howard Lutnick and US Ambassador to India Sergio Gor and discussed ways to expand trade relationship between the two countries.
+NEW DELHI: Commerce and Industry Minister Piyush Goyal and his US counterpart Howard Lutnick on Thursday discussed ways to expand trade relationship between the two countries, days after the US Supreme Court struck down Donald Trump's tariffs.

 "Hosted US Secretary of Commerce @HowardLutnick & @USAmbIndia Sergio Gor.
 Engaged in very fruitful discussions to expand our trade and economic partnership," Goyal said in a social media post.